JuliaLang/julia/doc/src/devdocs/types.md

 These examples are telling us something: when `x` is `nothing::Nothing`, there are no extra constraints on `y`.
 It is as if the method signature had `y::Any`.
-This means that whether a variable is diagonal is not a static property based on where it appears in a type.
-Rather, it depends on where a variable appears when the subtyping algorithm *uses* it.
-When `x` has type `Nothing`, we don't need to use the `T` in `Union{Nothing,T}`, so `T` does not "occur".
 Indeed, we have the following type equivalence:

 ```julia
 (Tuple{Union{Nothing,T},T} where T) == Union{Tuple{Nothing,Any}, Tuple{T,T} where T}
 ```

+The general rule is: a concrete variable in covariant position acts like it's not concrete if the subtyping algorithm only *uses* it once.
+When `x` has type `Nothing`, we don't need to use the `T` in `Union{Nothing,T}`;
+we only use it in the second slot.
+This arises naturally from the observation that in `Tuple{T} where T` restricting `T` to concrete types makes no difference; the type is equal to `Tuple{Any}` either way.

+However, appearing in *invariant* position disqualifies a variable from being concrete whether that appearance of the variable is used or not.
+Otherwise types become incoherent, behaving differently depending on which other types they are compared to.
+For example, consider

+Tuple{Int,Int8,Vector{Integer}} <: Tuple{T,T,Vector{Union{Integer,T}}} where T

+If the `T` inside the Union is ignored, then `T` is concrete and the answer is "false" since the first two types aren't the same.
+But consider instead

+Tuple{Int,Int8,Vector{Any}} <: Tuple{T,T,Vector{Union{Integer,T}}} where T

+Now we cannot ignore the `T` in the Union (we must have T == Any), so `T` is not concrete and the answer is "true".
+That would make the concreteness of `T` depend on the other type, which is not acceptable since a type must have a clear meaning on its own.
+Therefore the appearance of `T` inside `Vector` is considered in both cases.

 ## Subtyping diagonal variables